EnergyModelsX/EnergyModelsInvestments.jl/docs/src/library/public.md

 !!! warning
     All fields that are provided as `TimeProfile` are accessed in strategic periods.
     This implies that the provided `TimeProfile`s are not allowed to have any variations below strategic periods through, *e.g.* the application of `OperationalProfile` or `RepresentativeProfile`.
+    `EnergyModelsBase` provides explicit checks for the time profiles which is a beneficial approach if you use `EnergyModelsInvestments` without `EnergyModelsBase`.

 ```@docs
 NoStartInvData
 StartInvData
 ```

-### `InvestmentData` subtypes
+### Additional functions

-`InvestmentData` subtypes are used to provide technologies introduced in `EnergyModelsX` (nodes and transmission modes) a subtype of `Data` that can be used for dispatching.
-Two different types are directly introduced, `SingleInvData` and `StorageInvData`.

-`SingleInvData` is providing a composite type with a single field.
-It is used for investments in technologies with a single capacity, that is all nodes except for storage nodes as well as tranmission modes.

-`StorageInvData` is required as `Storage` nodes behave differently compared to the other nodes.
-In `Storage` nodes, it is possible to invest both in the charge capacity for storing energy, the storage capacity, that is the level of a `Storage` node, as well as the discharge capacity, that is how fast energy can be withdrawn.
-Correspondingly, it is necessary to have individual parameters for the potential investments in each capacity, that is through the fields `:charge`, `:level`, and `:discharge`.
+`EnergyModelsInvestments` provides additional functions for extracting field informations from the investment data:

 ```@docs
-SingleInvData
-StorageInvData
+investment_mode
 ```

-### Legacy constructors

-We provide a legacy constructor, `InvData`, `InvDataStorage`, and `InvDataTrans`, that use the same input as in version 0.5.x.
-If you want to adjust your model to the latest changes, please refer to the section *[Update your model to the latest version](@ref sec_how_to_update)*.
+In addition, it provides shell functions that can be used by the user for identifying nodes with investments or extracting the investments from a given element:

 ```@docs
-InvData
-InvDataStorage
-TransInvData
+has_investment
+investment_data
 ```

+These shell functions are not directly used by EnergyModelsInvestments, but can be useful.

 ## [Investment modes](@id sec_types_inv_mode)

 Different investment modes are available to help represent different situations.
 The investment mode is included in the field `inv_mode` in [`NoStartInvData`](@ref) and [`StartInvData`](@ref).
-The investment mode how the model can invest and which constraints are imposed on the investments.
+The investment mode determines how the model can invest and which constraints are imposed on the investments.

 ### Potential fields in investment modes

-Investment modes are including the required fields for the investments.
+Investment modes are including the required fields.
 These fields are given below with a detailed description in the individual subsections.

 - `max_add::TimeProfile`: The maximum added capacity in a strategic period.